-This question requires a bit of creative problem solving to understand how we can prove or disprove the hypothesis.
-The hypothesis is that data scientists that end up switching jobs more often get promoted faster.
+This question requires a bit of creative problem-solving to understand how we can prove or disprove the hypothesis.
+The hypothesis is that a data scientist that ends up switching jobs more often gets promoted faster.

 Therefore, in analyzing this dataset, we can prove this hypothesis by separating the data scientists into specific segments on how often they jump in their careers.

 For example, if we looked at the number of job switches for data scientists that have been in their field for five years, we could prove the hypothesis that the number of data science managers increased as the number of career jumps also rose.

 More context: You are given a table with search results on Facebook, which includes query (search term), position (the search position), and rating (human rating from 1 to 5).
 Each row represents a single search and includes a column has_clicked that represents whether a user clicked or not.